Causal Machine Learning: A Survey and Open Problems: Causal Supervised Learning

 The goal of supervised learning is to learn the conditional distribution $p(y \mid \vx)$ by training on data of the form $\gD = \{(\vx_i,y_i)\}_{i=1}^N$, where $\rmX$ and $Y$ denote covariates and label, respectively.
 One of the most fundamental principles in supervised learning is to assume that our data $\gD$ is \emph{independent and identically distributed} (i.i.d.).
 This assumption has strong implications.
-On the one hand, it allows us to split a set of observations into train, validation, and test dataset, opening up an easy way to perform model training, selection, and evaluation.
-On the other hand, it implies that the test set and, perhaps more importantly, unseen inputs occurring when the model is in production follow the same distribution as the training set.
-Put differently, the i.i.d. assumption says that \say{the past is indicative of the future}.
+On the one hand, it allows us to split a set of observations into train, validation, and test dataset, opening up an easy way to perform model training, selection, and evaluation.On the one hand, it allows us to split a set of observations into train, validation, and test datasets, opening up a straightforward way to perform model training, selection, and evaluation.
+On the other hand, it implies that the test distribution (and future inputs) follow the same distribution as the training set—i.e., i.i.d.
+Put differently, the i.i.d.\ assumption says that "the past is indicative of the future."
+These spurious correlations can manifest in multiple ways \citep{lynch2023spawrious}.
+The simplest form is one-to-one (O2O) correlations, where individual features spuriously correlate with specific classes.
+More complex many-to-many (M2M) correlations, where groups of features correlate with groups of classes, are also common in real-world data.
+These spurious correlations can manifest in multiple ways \citep{lynch2023spawrious}.
+The simplest form is one-to-one (O2O) correlations, where individual features spuriously correlate with specific classes - for example, when each animal species is predominantly photographed in a particular habitat.
+More complex are many-to-many (M2M) correlations, where groups of features correlate with groups of classes \citep{lynch2023spawrious}.
+Consider wildlife data collected across seasons: during summer, certain species groups might be photographed primarily in one set of habitats (e.g., forests and tundra), while in winter these groups migrate, leading to entirely different habitat associations.
+Such M2M correlations pose a particular challenge as they cannot be decomposed into simpler O2O relationships.

+From a causal perspective, an alternative to the i.i.d.\ assumption is to assume that data are sampled from interventional distributions governed by an SCM.
+For a dataset generated across a set of environments $\gE$, $\left\{\left(\vx_i^e, y_i^e\right)_{i=1}^N \right\}_{e \in \gE}$, we view each environment $e \in \gE$ as sampled from a separate interventional distribution.